ksafford/streams-examples/SETUP.md

 # Create a twitter account if you don't have one #

-[CreateTwitter]: Do you tweet?
+Do you tweet?
 And know your twitter password?
 If so skip this step.

 # Find out your twitter numeric ID #